WPTechInnovation/wpw-doc-dev/docs/internal-structure.md

 On the left-hand side you have the SDK, on the right-hand side you have the Wrapper, in this case the Java Core.
 The SDK in Golang has an RPC layer on top which is exposed via Thrift.
 The Java Core or Wrapper, is built up of the Thrift layer which does the RPC comms to the core SDK.
 The wrapper also acts as an adapter converting all the data / objects / errors into Pojos that the Java core, or the app you are building can work with.

-The important thing to recognise here is that none of the Thrift layer is exposed to you as a developer, and all the RPC calls are handled for you, so essentially you are calling the Worldpay Within seamlessly, managed by the Worldpay Within Wrapper in the appropriate language you are working in.
+The important thing to recognise here is that none of the Thrift layer is exposed to you as a developer, and all the RPC calls are handled for you.
+Essentially you are calling the Worldpay Within seamlessly, managed by the Worldpay Within Wrapper in the appropriate language you are working in.

 ## How the wrapper and SDK work

 ![How the wrapper and SDK work](images/the-flows/internal-structure-3.png)
 <figcaption>How the wrapper and SDK work.</figcaption>

-This is another view of the SDK and the app - in this scenario there are two devices with Worldpay Within installed on them that communicate over the internet.
+This is another view of the SDK and the app.
+In this scenario there are two devices with Worldpay Within installed on them that communicate over the internet.
 One is the 'consumer' and the other is the 'producer', as explained above.
 As you go down the layers, you have the RPC layer, then the Thrift layer and finally the wrapper layer (above).
 The wrapper communicates with the SDK via RPC calls.
 What is not shown is your app will be the next layer shown on the diagram.

 In this scenario, the producer is UDP broadcasting a service message, which includes its hostname, IP and UrlPrefix.
 Once the consumer discovers the broadcast, it is able to communicate over HTTP with the RESTful endpoint on the producer to find out what services it offers.
 The shopper will then continue the rest of the flow.